 13

-Make the tahini dressing - place the tahini and juice from half the lemon into a small bowl and mix until smooth - add a little water for a thinner consistency if desired x Lemon tablespoons Tahini
+Make the tahini dressing - place the tahini and juice from half the lemon into a small bowl and mix until smooth - add a little water for a thinner consistency if desired tablespoons Tahini x Lemon

 14